wavyland/wavy/README.md

 ## Overview

-Wavy makes it possible to run containerized GUI desktop applications &mdash; think Inkscape or Libreoffice &mdash; on Kubernetes and makes them accessible via the browser or on a display connected to a node.
+Wavy makes it possible to run containerized GUI desktop applications &mdash; think VS Code, or Libreoffice &mdash; on Kubernetes and makes them accessible via the browser or on a display connected to a node.
 This workflow allows users to run applications in the cloud and access them from any device without needing to install any software.
 Wavy works by patching Kubernetes workloads that are annotated with `wavy.squat.ai/enable=true` to include the necessary tools.